dragonflyR/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-First we generate the total number of steps taken per interval into *timesteps*:
+First we generate the total number of steps taken per interval into *timesteps*.
+A line chart was created in *plot2.png*.

 ```r